Hundreds of parishioners attend Orthodox Easter Vigil in Georgia

 Tweets about this

-Kurt Hennig RT @Reuters: Hundreds of parishioners attend Orthodox Easter Vigil in Georgia https://t.co/Xkc0XWQQ1d https://t.co/XrHm94N8eR 9 minutes ago
+АНАТОЛИЙ RT @Reuters: Hundreds of parishioners attend Orthodox Easter Vigil in Georgia https://t.co/Xkc0XWQQ1d https://t.co/XrHm94N8eR 1 hour ago

+M N A#Hundreds of #Christian parishioners went to churches in ex-Soviet Georgia to attend Orthodox Easter Vigil despite… https://t.co/mIvKXsswm0 1 hour ago

+@RaymondAgnew Hundreds of parishioners attend Orthodox Easter Vigil in Georgia - Reuters https://t.co/fZn8GcLRTl via @GoogleNews3 hours ago